All official European Union website addresses are in the europa.eu domain.

 Environmental taxes encourage producers and consumers to pollute less and use resources more sustainably.
 Making polluters pay is at the core of EU environmental policy .
 Both the 8th Environment Action Programme and the European Green Deal acknowledge that environmental taxation is crucial for driving the transition to a greener, more sustainable economy.

 Energy and transport taxes combined accounted for 96% of total environmental tax revenue in 2022.
-Energy taxes, including revenue from the EU Emissions Trading System (EU ETS), accounted for 77%, transport taxes for 19%, and pollution and resource tax revenues for 4%.
-It is uncertain whether environmental taxes will account for a larger share of total tax revenue by 2030.
+Energy taxes, including carbon pricing revenues from the EU Emissions Trading System (EU ETS), accounted for 77%, transport taxes for 19%, and pollution and resource tax revenues for 4%.

 Figure 2.
 Revenue from environmental taxes as a share (%) of total tax revenue, including social security contributions, by EU Member State, 2010 and 2022